 burn and fall through the tranquil air

-If you see a falling star and make a wish (esprimere un desiderio) on the magical "notte dei desideri” (night of wishes), I hope that it comes true.
+Wherever you may be, if you see a falling star, remember to make a wish (esprimere un desiderio).
+I hope that it comes true!

 Words and Expressions